Memorized Reports

 When you memorize a report from the SQL Select window with the Memorize Report button, it first executes the SQL you have there, to make sure it is valid before saving it.
 If the report contains arguments for prompting for a date, range of dates, and/or a donation category, you will be prompted for sample values for those arguments as well, because without applying some arguments, it is not possible to tell whether your SQL is valid.
 Reports will not be memorized if the SQL is invalid, or it does not return any data.

-In some cases the Memorize button's Save As window will show a suggested filename.
-In particular, if you are replaying a previously memorized report, or have memorized the same report previously in the same session, the previously used filename will be shown.
-If that is not the case, and the report has a title, a version of the title (with any characters that are illegal in filenames removed) will be used as the suggested filename.
-You can of course change any suggested filename to anything else that you want to use.
-One thing to be particularly careful of is not overwriting previously saved reports with a different report with the same filename.
-The program does warn you if you are using the same filename a second time, which gives you a chance to change your mind.
+In some cases the Memorize button's Name and Description for Memorized Report window will show a suggested name.
+In particular, if you are replaying a previously memorized report, or have memorized the same report previously in the same session, the previously used name will be shown.
+For a previously memorized report with an existing Description, that will also be shown.
+If the report was not previously memorized, and the report has a title, a version of the title (with any characters that are illegal in filenames removed) will be used as the suggested name.
+You can of course change any suggested name to anything else that you want to use.
+One thing to be particularly careful of is not overwriting previously saved reports with a different report with the same name.
+The program does warn you if you are using the same name a second time, which gives you a chance to change your mind.

 Re-running Memorized Reports